ClickHouse/ClickHouse/docs/en/query_language/table_functions/mysql.md

 At this time, simple `WHERE` clauses such as ` =, !=, >, >=, <, <=` are executed on the MySQL server.

 The rest of the conditions and the `LIMIT` sampling constraint are executed in ClickHouse only after the query to MySQL finishes.

+**Returned Value**

+A table object with the same columns as the original MySQL table.

 ## Usage Example